yohannes911/select2/doc/select2.md

 > Under the old memory model, accesses to volatile variables could not be reordered with each other, but they could be reordered with nonvolatile variable accesses.

 This means that the protocol might not work in earlier Java versions.
-Note  that the algorithm uses only one non-volatile, stack variable: `token_owner`.
+Note  that the algoritm uses only one non-volatile, stack variable: `token_owner`.
 Hence a fix might be the change of that variable to volatile, ie. instead of the `boolean token_owner` stack variable use `volatile int[] token_owner` member field.
 However no such fix is currently implemented, hence the current code is only for Java v1.5+.

 ### Build ###